alimron16/telegram-auto/README.md

 ```

 Notes
-- If you don't set `BOT_TOKEN`, the server still runs but Telegram integration is skipped.
+- If you don't set `GEMINI_KEY`, the server still runs but Telegram integration is skipped.
 - The code uses `sqlite3` + `sqlite` for a Promise-friendly API.

 Endpoints